MirjamElad/adax-core/README.md

 > As always, you can use regular and simple JavaScript/TypeScript to implement **Query** and **Mutate** functions.
 All such functions can be used in both visual and non-visual "components".

-* **Rules**: are ADAX's thin layer to allow the app to _listen_ to the state and _react_ to its changes. _I.e.
+* **Rules**(Optional): are ADAX's thin layer to allow the app to _listen_ to the state and _react_ to its changes. _I.e.
 Rules for which query functions must re-run due to which mutate functions and under what conditions_.

 ADAX has a tiny API surface: **trigger** and **useSync** to wrap mutate & query functions respectively (Both shown as dashed arrows in the figure above.
 Red color is used for **trigger** and blue for **useSync**).
 The third function is **addRule** to customize when/if reactivity happens.

 Documentation for ADAX and the imeplented adapters is being worked on.
-However, most developers should be able to understand adax by just checking the provided simple example (it uses adax.adapter).
+However, most developers should be able to understand adax by just checking the provided simple example (it uses adax-react).
 You can play with this example's code [here on stackblitz](https://stackblitz.com/~/github.com/MirjamElad/Adax-React-TW-Exp_0) (It comes with a shorter explanation of ADAX).

+<sub>There are a number of ways to control when/if reactivity happens (views re-rendered and side-effects fired).
+We encourage the use of Rules as done in the simple example above.
+Documentation and code examples about the other options to come later.</sub>